odilonv/Owork/docs/CONTRIBUTING.md

 # Contributing to Owork

-Thank you for your interest in contributing to Owork!
+Thank you for your interest in contributing to **Owork** !
 We welcome contributions from the community to help make Owork even better.

 ## Getting Started